 Director: David Fincher

-Over the stretch of this two hour and seven minute thriller, audiences are given a deep invitation into the detective work of both Detective Somerset (Morgan Freeman) and Mills (Brad Pitt), as they follow a serial killer framing his murders around the seven deadly sins.
-In the end, killer John Doe (Kevin Spacey) claims to deliver his final sin (Wrath) by letting our guy Mills know—handcuffed with a gun pointed at his head—that his wife probably dead, and probably in a certain, freshly delivered box that just arrived in their vicinity.
+Over the stretch of this two-hour and seven minute thriller, audiences are given a deep invitation into the detective work of both Detective Somerset (Morgan Freeman) and Mills (Brad Pitt), as they follow a serial killer framing his murders around the seven deadly sins.
+In the end, killer John Doe (Kevin Spacey) claims to deliver his final sin (Wrath) by letting our guy Mills know—handcuffed with a gun pointed at his head—that his wife is probably dead, and probably in a certain, freshly delivered box that just arrived in their vicinity.

 It’s the white-in-the-face reaction of Morgan Freeman—whose presented as a detective who is steady and reserved—that does it.
 We aren’t given the graphic details of what’s in the box, but we're setup to view a character played by Gwyneth Paltrow as the purest soul in this movie.
 When she potentially becomes the most victimized, in a fashion that can fit in a tiny box, we’re all asking the same question, “what’s in the box?”